 Students should contact faculty in advance of any absences and should be aware of possible penalties as outlined on the syllabus of each class.
-Students are responsible for notifying faculty when they are required to not be in class in order to prevent others from becoming ill.
-The Dean of Students will only notify specific faculty of health-related absences if the student is excused from class and/or extracurricular activities from our on-campus health care provider.
+Students are responsible for notifying faculty when they are required to not be in class in order to prevent others from becoming ill if deemed appropriate.
+The Vice President for Student Life and Enrollment will only notify specific faculty of health-related absences if the student is excused from class and/or extracurricular activities from our on-campus health care provider.